paulegradie/Sailfish/site/src/pages/docs/1/sailfish-test-lifecycle.md

 title: The Sailfish Test Lifecycle
 ---

-Sailfish allows you to implement multiple `SailfishMethods` in a single class, as well as multiple of (6)lifecycle methods for expressive control over your tests.
+Sailfish allows you to implement multiple `SailfishMethods` in a single class, as well as multiples of (6) lifecycle methods for expressive control over your tests.

 Test cases are built for each variable combination (if any) for each test method.
 Each test case is iterated `(int)SampleSize` times.